 - Cognitive.
-Ability to understand and remember information, concentrate, problem solve, and have an awareness of yourself and others.
+Ability to understand and remember information, concentrate, problem solve, and be aware of yourself and others.

 - Motor.
 Resulting in paralysis, tremors, poor coordination and balance, inability to plan motor movements, and even swallowing problems.

 - Sensory.
 Changing how you hear, taste, smell, touch, and see, even changing your visual acuity.
-This can also affect your understanding of where your limbs are in relation to your body.
+This can also affect your understanding of where your limbs are about your body.

 - Communication.
 Resulting in difficulty speaking, understanding someone else’s speech, reading, and writing.
 Your ability to choose the right words, form sentences, and identify objects.

 - Functional.
 Impaired ability with activities in your daily living, organizing and paying bills, or inability to drive a car.

 - Social.
 Changing how you interact with others, including friends, family, and other interpersonal relationships.

 - Regulatory.
 Resulting in changes to how you sleep and eat, even controlling your bowel and bladder.